The sacrifice of the wicked is an abomination to the LORD; but the prayer of the upright is his delight.

 Prayer acknowledges our dependence on God.
 It says in effect that He is the Source.
 We can ask Him for anything we want since He is able to supply anything.
 Imagine that!
-Who on earth would want to hear repetitive requests for help?
-Mere mortals with finite resources would soon get tired of all that asking, but not an infinite God.
+Who on earth would want to hear continuous requests?
+Nobody!
+Mere mortals with finite resources get annoyed by constant begging.
+God is different.

 Why would God enjoy giving things to the upright?
 I suggest the following:

 - He is confident that they will use their gifts well.